 The Silver Lining

 A couple months after quitting, I received a call from Cox Media Group – one of the biggest privately owned media companies in the world.
 Within weeks of receiving the first call, I accepted the job and found myself in the world of news media.
-Instead of crunching numbers and looking at words all day, I found myself editing videos to promote television shows and eventually found myself producing a weekly show.
+Instead of crunching numbers, Google searching, looking at search volume, trends, and queries all day, I found myself editing videos to promote television shows and eventually found myself producing a weekly live show.

 I am finally doing what I want.
 For over 15 years, I ignored my desire to work in TV and now have finally achieved this goal I never thought I could reach.
 There is stress in this industry, but it’s manageable because at the end of the day, I feel a sense of accomplishment.
 In SEO, it took months to feel this way.